 The ideal green meeting creates little or no waste and incorporates environmental considerations throughout planning and execution in order to minimize environment impacts.
 It is easier than it sounds.
 The certification program requires you to consider six key areas in planning your event: carbon neutrality, sustainable food, zero waste, water conservation, culture shift and toxic reduction.

-At a minimum, you must comply with 25% of the items on the checklist to gain a Bronze ranking.
+At a minimum, you must score with 70% of the items on the checklist to gain a Bronze ranking.
+80% earns you a silver and 90% earns you the gold certification.
 Below are five tips to get you on the right track to greening your next meeting.